ubcyukiny/cat-project/README.md

-# What's For Dinner?

-## Randomly picks a cuisine style according to user's preference!

-You are hanging out with your girlfriend on a Saturday night.
-She asks you, "***Babe**, what are we getting for dinner?*"
-You keep scrolling on Ubereats, but still can't decide.
-She's getting *grumpy*.
-What now?

-Introducing "**What's For Picker**", the application to this problem:
+# Virtual Pet

+## Application that lets you play with a cute pet!

+I played *Neopets* and *Pet Society* when I was young, and I wanted to recreate a virtual pet game for this project.

+What this application can do:
 - Login using your own username
-- Let new users pick their preferred cuisine styles from a list and store it with the username
+- Choose one from a list of (Dog, Cat, Rabbit), and associate with the user account
-- Randomly chooses 1 style from the preferred list
-- Record the occurrence and decrease the odd of choosing the same cuisine style next time
-- provide details of 3 restaurants of that cuisine style in Vancouver using Restaurants API
+- Customize Pet's name
+- Feed, play, chat with your pet!

+##User Stories
+- As a user, I want to be able to create my account with a password
+- As a user, I want to be able to create a pet(dog, cat, rabbit) to my account
+- As a user, I want to be able to have interactions with my pet
+-